NSS-Data-Instructional-Stuff/data-analytics/Python_for_analytics/projects/nashville-covid/README.md

 Use sqlalchemy to load data from the `mask_use` table in the `covid_data` database on AWS.
 How does Davidson County Tennessee compare to other counties in TN?
 How does it compare to other counties in the US?

 #### Part 4
-Explore whether there is a discernable relationship between reported COVID-19 violations and COVID-19 clusters.
+Explore whether there is a discernible relationship between reported COVID-19 violations and reported COVID-19 clusters.
 Use the `businesses` dataset to find possible business locations for the reported violations.

 #### Part 5
 If time permits, choose another aspect of COVID-19 in Nashville to explore.